Areas We Cover

 • Puppy training Chelmsford and early foundations at home

-• Dog behaviour support for reactivity, barking, worry, and pulling
+• Dog behaviour support for reactivity, barking, worry, aggression, and pulling

 • Home visits first, then local walk coaching where useful